 You can make your complaint directly to the Quality Improvement Organization.
 The Quality Improvement Organization is a group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to Medicare patients.
 Chapter 2 has contact information.

 Or

 You can make your complaint to both the Quality Improvement Organization and us at the same time.
-Chapter 9 What to do if you have a problem or complaint (coverage decisions, appeals, complaints)

 Section 10.5 You can also tell Medicare about your complaint